mucholian/Air-Traffic/Project Description.md

 ## Data Sources
 1) **OpenSkyNetwork** for detailed air traffic data https://opensky-network.org/.
 OpenSky has strong coverage only for the US and Europe.
 OpenSky covers near 70% of US flights, which is enough this project.
 This is the link to the REST API https://opensky-network.org/apidoc/rest.html.(Their Python API is dysfunctional)

-***Please note: My OpenSky license is only for personal and non-commercial use.
-Please contact them if you need to use the data***
+***Important: My OpenSky license is only for non-commercial use.
+Please contact them if you need to use the data.***

 2) **EnergyAspects (EA)** for historical data, and balances forecast.
 EA is exceptionally strong in the oil and products markets, particularly Jet Fuel, and their estimates often forms consensus.
 3) **The EIA** for historical (and lagged) PADD level S/D data, and for more recent, but less detailed, weekly data.